chinsanchung/Today-I-Learned/Full-Stack-Nanodegree/01-Database/03-SQLAlchemy_basics.md

-# # Nanodgree 2.
+# Nanodgree 2.
 SQL and Data Modeling for the Web

-## chapter 03.
+## lesson 03.
 SQLAlchemy Basics

 ### 1. Introduction